 Planted Native and Exotic

-TEC: BC Act N/A
+TEC: BC Act

-TEC: EPBC Act N/A
+N/A N/A

-Vegetation Description The vegetation along the northern boundary of the study area as well patches in the north-
+TEC: EPBC Act

 The vegetation along the northern boundary of the study area as well patches in the northeast, eastern boundary and between the top and middle tennis courts were identified as Planted Native and Exotic which did not correspond with a PCT or TEC.
 There was one main patch of this vegetation type, as well as individual plantings around the study area.
 The species contained a random assortment of regularly planted native and exotic species that looked as though they had been planted in the last 10-15 years.
 These included native species such as Eucalyptus botryoides (Bangalay), Casuarina glauca (Swamp Oak) and Banksia integrifolia (Coast Banksia) as well as the exotics Pinus sp. and Jacaranda mimosifolia (Jacaranda).
 The ground cover included regularly planted and landscaped species such as Lomandra longifolia (Spiny-head Mat-rush), Dianella revoluta (Blue flax-lily) and Cenchrus setaceus (Fountain Grass).
 The ground cover for the most part lacked native diversity and suffered incursions from exotic species such as Asparagus aethiopicus (Asparagus Fern) and Cynodon dactylon (Couch).